dexterlv/adop-nginx/README.md

 * LDAP_USERNAME, the LDAP BASE_DN
 * LDAP_PASSWORD, the password to use connecting to LDAP service using the provided username
 * LDAP_USER_BASE_DN, the LDAP user BASE_DN
-* LDAP_GROUP_ATTRIBUTE, LDAP object field attribute the defines group appartenence.
+* LDAP_GROUP_ATTRIBUTE, LDAP object field attribute the defines group appartenence
-* LDAP_USER_ID_ATTRIBUTE, LDAP object field attribute the defines the user identifier.
+* LDAP_USER_ID_ATTRIBUTE, LDAP object field attribute the defines the user identifier
 * LDAP_USER_OBJECT_CLASS, LDAP user object class
+* FRESH, bool parameter, specifies is it fresh installation, or container should reuse already existing config

 # License
 Please view [licence information](LICENCE.md) for the software contained on this image.